immersive-web/webvr-polyfill/README.md

   // Dirty bindings include: gl.FRAMEBUFFER_BINDING, gl.CURRENT_PROGRAM,
   // gl.ARRAY_BUFFER_BINDING, gl.ELEMENT_ARRAY_BUFFER_BINDING,
   // and gl.TEXTURE_BINDING_2D for texture unit 0.
-  DIRTY_SUBMIT_FRAME_BINDINGS: true // Default: false.
+  DIRTY_SUBMIT_FRAME_BINDINGS: true, // Default: false.

   // When set to true, this will cause a polyfilled VRDisplay to always be
   // appended to the list returned by navigator.getVRDisplays(), even if that